 Infrastructure - A collective term for services such as roads, electricity, sewerage, water, education, health facilities, parks and recycling and refuse facilities.

-Infrastructure Delivery Plan (IDP) - The IDP contains a list of all infrastructure needed to support sustainable growth, as set out in the Local Plan.
+Infrastructure Delivery Plan (IDP) -

+Contains a list of all infrastructure needed to support sustainable growth, as set out in the Local Plan.
 Infrastructure projects are identified by location, cost and delivery timescale and funding.